Jump to:

 Definition

-Traumatic brain injury (TBI) is defined as brain pathology or alteration of brain function caused by an external force and in children is a major cause of acquired disability as well as a leading cause of morbidity and mortality.
+Traumatic brain injury (TBI) is defined as brain pathology or alteration of brain function caused by an external force.
+The severity of TBI is classified using the Glasgow Coma Scale: mild (13-15), moderate (9-12), or severe (3-8).
+In children, severe TBI is associated with a high risk of mortality, neurologic morbidity, and acquired disability.
 TBI commonly results in impairments in mobility, cognition, language, swallowing, and performance of daily skills.
-In TBI injuries may be primary, due to impact, and secondary, due to inciting events, such as edema, seizures, and increased intracranial pressure (ICP).
+In TBI, injuries may be primary due to impact, and secondary due to inciting events such as edema, seizures, and increased intracranial pressure (ICP).

 Etiology